Houdini (software): IO

+Vex

 VEX (Vector Expression) is one of Houdini's internal languages.
 It is similar to the Renderman Shading Language.
 Using VEX a user can develop custom SOPs, POPs, shaders, etc. The current implementation of VEX utilizes SIMD-style processing.

 Rendering

+Houdini (since 2019) is bundled with two production-class renderers:

+Mantra, which had many similarities to RenderMan in its scope and application in its initial incarnation.
+Micropolygon rendering is supported in addition to path tracing, allowing high-quality displacement operations as well as traditional scan-line and raytracing modes.

+And Karma: A more modern, purely path tracing-based renderer that is geared towards the consumption of USD scene data for the production of images using the USD-centric 'Solaris' context (also known as Lops) in Houdini.

+The Solaris viewport utilizes a 'hydra delegate' that provides an IPR (interactive preview render) of the USD scene, and allows the delegation of rendering to any installed Hydra/USD-compatible renderer, such as PRman, Arnold and others.
+SideFX Karma includes an 'XPU' variant that is able to utilize both GPU and CPU compute resources at once in order to render an image much faster than can be achieved with a pure-CPU process.

-Houdini is bundled with a production-class renderer, Mantra, which had many similarities to RenderMan in its scope and application in its initial incarnation.
-Micropolygon rendering is supported, allowing high-quality displacement operations as well as traditional scan-line and raytracing modes.
-Shaders are scriptable and composed in their VEX language, or by using VOPs; their node-based interface to programming VEX.
-Mantra (as does Houdini itself) also supports point-clouds, which can be similar in application as brickmaps in Renderman.
-This allows more complicated light interactions, such as sub-surface scattering and ambient occlusion, to be produced with lower computational overhead.
-Mantra can perform extremely fast volume rendering, and also physically based path-tracing – a technique which attempts to more accurately model the physical interactions of light and materials.
+Shaders are scriptable and composed in their VEX language, or by using VOPs; SideFX's node-based interface to programming VEX.
+Mantra and Karma (as Houdini itself does) support opening point-clouds or voxel fields (including VDBs) in a shader at render-time, which can have similar applications to brickmaps in Renderman.
+Back when compute resources where more scarce (like in the 90's and early 00's), this allowed more complicated light interactions such as sub-surface scattering and ambient occlusion, to be produced with lower computational overhead.
+However these approaches are usually catered-for by path-tracing approaches nowadays.

+Mantra can perform extremely fast volume rendering, and both Mantra and Karma use physically-based path-tracing – a technique which attempts to more accurately model the physical interactions of light and materials.